keithalewis/math/relation.md

 __Exercise__. _If $R\subseteq X\times Y$ has a section show $UR = VR$ implies $U = V$ for any $U,V\in Z\times X$_.

-A relation satifying right cancellation is caled _mono_.
+A relation satifying right cancellation is called _mono_.

 __Exercise__. _Find a relation that is mono but does not have a section_.

 __Exercise__. _If $S\subseteq Y\times Z$ has a retract show $SU = SV$ implies $U = V$ for any $U,V\in Z\times X$_.

-A relation satifying _left cancellation_ is caled _epi_.
+A relation satifying _left cancellation_ is called _epi_.

 __Exercise__. _Find a relation that is epi but does not have a retract_.